RIAEvangelist/node-parrot-drone/projects/common.md

 Mission item has been executed.

 Triggered : when a mission item has been executed during a flight plan.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MissonItemExecuted ` event from the drone :

 ```javascript